 QMB – Qualified Medicare Beneficiary

-SMB – Specified Low-income Medicare Beneficiary
+SLMB – Specified Low-income Medicare Beneficiary

 ALMB – Additional Low-income Medicare Beneficiary*